-A left-wing majority seems unlikely to the point of impossible at this point.
-If LREM’s losses are limited, and the Republicans only gain a few seats, Macron might technically be able to form a coalition with the Socialists, and he officially was a Socialist before he formed his own party, but I don’t see how it could benefit either of them.
+A left-wing majority seems unlikely to the point of impossible.
+If LREM’s losses are limited, and the Republicans only gain a few seats, Macron might technically be able to form a coalition with the Socialists, and he officially was a Socialist before he formed his own party, but I don’t see how it would benefit either of them.

 The Socialists want to raise spending, not cut taxes.
 They want to keep the retirement age at 62.
 The only major issue on which they and Macron see eye to eye is climate and green (but not nuclear) energy.

 A Socialist coalition with Macron would make it even harder for the former to win back working-class voters from the far right.
 It could also alienate the woke left.
 It would be a gift to Jean-Luc Mélenchon, who placed third in the opening round of the presidential election two weeks ago with 22 percent support.